 You can even stock up on perfect, fresh watermelons at the peak of the season and freeze them so you can enjoy that summery flavor in smoothies all winter long.

 Who knew we’ve been tossing vital nutrients into the waste bin?
-You can also blend sprouted watermelon seeds into your smoothies and sprinkle them atop any of our watermelon salad recipes.
-If you don’t have time to sprout your own watermelon seeds you may be able to find them already sprouted and dried at your local whole food grocer.
+You can also blend sprouted watermelon seeds into your smoothies and sprinkle them on salads.

 Nutritional Benefits of Watermelon

 Did you know watermelon contains vitamins A, B6, and C, phytonutrients like lycopene, and amino acids like citrulline?
 A recent study suggests that citrulline, found in watermelon, may help boost athletic performance.
 (Though you might need to get it from watermelon extract to feel the effects.)